PersuasionBack to Course Guide

 - Using critical thinking to write a persuasive speech which includes arguments that support a controversial position that is relevant to organizations and business.

-- Creating and identifying logos, ethos, and pathos arguments by applying Aristotle’s Theory.
+- Creating and identifying logos, ethos, and pathos arguments applying Aristotle’s Theory.

-- Determining how emotions can be used to impact the message.
+- Determining how emotions can be used to impact the message in interpersonal and business relationships.

 - Using logic to support a position on a controversial topic.